-How to Tell if a Job Applicant is the Right Fit
+How to Tell If Job Applicants are the Right Fit

 Throughout the hiring process, from crafting a detailed job description, to conducting thorough interviews, you’re not only zeroing in on the candidates with the necessary skills and experience, you’re also evaluating whether they will be a good fit in your company.

 Two qualities every employer wants in their employees are passion and commitment.
 Passion shows itself as an eagerness to try anything and a willingness to learn and improve.
 A committed employee is one who puts helping your company grow above personal needs and achievements.
 You don’t want someone who’s just looking for a job to pay the bills.

 Determine if your company offers the kind of environment and culture your candidate needs to succeed.
 Ask them straight out about the type of culture and management style they require to be happy and productive in a job and see how it conforms with what you have in place.
 Give them a detailed description of your company and the job, including the physical space they will be working in, to make sure your expectations conform to their expectations.

 The cultural fit extends to life and work values, as well.
 People tend to be happiest working with others who share their basic values and goals.
 Find out how your job might fulfill the applicant’s needs beyond the paycheck for such factors as recognition, advancement, challenges, and leadership opportunities.